 This statistic is from the October 2018 research report on the first national survey of prejudice in Britain in over a decade.

 Analysis shows local areas spend an average of 6% of their mental health budget on children, despite children making up around 20% of the population.

-This is according to the July 2018 briefing (pdf) from the Friends, Families and Travellers on dementia in Gypsy and Traveller communities.
+This is according to the October 2018 briefing (pdf) from the Children’s Commissioner on children’s mental health treatment.

 Action on Hearing Loss is recruiting a Director of Digital Transformation and Communication to play a central role in increasing the reach and profile of the charity.
 The position is full time and based in Highbury, London.
 The closing date for applications is 2 November 2018.